Chalk Painting the Cabinet Doors in my Casita Travel Trailer

 Step 8: Chalk Painting Interior Walls and beginning to reinstall doors in the camper.

-In next week’s post, I will share with you how I added teal accents with spray paint to some of the Casita’s interior and exterior surfaces.
+In my next article, I will share with you how I added teal spray paint accents to some of the Casita’s interior and exterior surfaces.

 In the meantime, please feel free to ask me any questions you may have, make comments, or share experiences.
 I’d love to hear from you!